xen-project/xen/docs/misc/xen-command-line.markdown

 Note that specifying zero as domU value means zero, while for dom0 it means to use the default.

+### xsm
+> `= dummy | flask`

+> Default: `dummy`

+Specify which XSM module should be enabled.
+This option is only available if the hypervisor was compiled with XSM support.

+* `dummy`: this is the default choice.
+Basic restriction for common deployment (the dummy module) will be applied.
+It's also used when XSM is compiled out.
+* `flask`: this is the policy based access control.
+To choose this, the separated option in kconfig must also be enabled.

 ### flask
 > `= permissive | enforcing | late | disabled`